secretstartups/handbook/support/workflows/working-on-tickets.html.md

 Each week, every Support Engineer should aim at least to meet, and preferably to exceed, [the appropriate baseline](/handbook/support/support-engineer-responsibilities.html#ticket-baseline) from the following list for the number of first responses:

-- **Self-managed focus: 6 tickets**
+- **Self-managed: 6 tickets**
+- **SaaS: 7 tickets**
-- **SaaS focus: 10 tickets, including "SaaS account" tickets**
+- **SaaS Accounts: 8 tickets**
-- **L&R focus: 15 tickets**
+- **L&R: 24 tickets**

+The aim is to ensure equitable ticket distribution among team members.
 These numbers are based on ticket volume, number of SEs, and average PTO (15%).
 We will continue to monitor ticket volume and number of SEs to make sure the above guidelines are accurate.
-We need everyone to contribute on days they are available, which will result in us exceeding our goal.

 #### What if I can't meet baseline?